ElenaMasarsky/Bikesharing/README.md

 ![pic](https://github.com/ElenaMasarsky/Bikesharing/blob/main/Resources/User%20Trips%20by%20Gender%20by%20Weekday.png)
 On this visualization we can make a conclusion that the most common customers of Citi Bike are male subscribers.

-## Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+## Summary two additional visualizations that you would perform with the given
+dataset.

+Summing up our analysis, we can draw the following conclusions.
+In August Citi Bike processed 2,344,224 rides in New York.
+81% of these rides were mada by subscribers.
+65% of rides completed by male.
+More trips took place before and after work time during the week days, and during weekends we observe a lot of rides through the day time.
+I would suggest to perform two additional visualizations of August peak hours by customer's type to see if there's some difference in bike sharing usage for subscribers and occasional customers.

-In addition, it would make sense to find data to compare tourist traffic in both cities (New York and Des Moines) to predict whether the usege of a bike is the same or different and in which way, if it's different.
+In addition, it would make sense to find data to compare tourist traffic in both cities (New York and Des Moines) to predict whether the usege of a bikes is going to be the same or different and in which way, if it's different.